ProfLehman/cs415_fall_2025/sql/database_project.md

 ### Poster and Presentation (20 points)

-Create a poster describing your Database Project using the template provided.
+(15 points) Create a poster describing your Database Project using the template provided.

-Deliver a five-minute presentation during finals that describes your database design, demonstrates your SQL queries, and describing any challenges you encountered and insights you gained from the project.
+(5 points) Deliver a five-minute presentation during finals that describes your database design, demonstrates your SQL queries, and describing any challenges you encountered and insights you gained from the project.

 ---